Mirantis/criproxy/README.md

 project and place it under `/usr/local/bin`.

 After that you need to configure dockershim service.
-Dockershim can be run using the same binary as kubelet with one catch: Kubernetes 1.7 prior to 1.7.11 and 1.8 prior to 1.8.4 don't support `kubelet --experimental-dockershim` in `hyperkube`.
+Dockershim can be run using the same binary as kubelet with one catch: Kubernetes 1.8 prior to 1.8.4 don't support `kubelet --experimental-dockershim` in `hyperkube`.
 If that's your case, you can either upgrade Kubernetes binaries on your node or download `kubelet` binary for your version from `https://storage.googleapis.com/kubernetes-release/release/vX.Y.Z/bin/linux/amd64/kubelet` (put your version instead of vX.Y.Z) and use it for dockershim.